jessegall/Laravel-Memoize/README.md

 ```

 The result of the callback is memoized based on the arguments provided.
 This means that calls to the same method with
-the same arguments will return the cached result, avoiding redundant expensive operations within the same request.
+the same arguments will return the cached result, avoiding redundant expensive operations.

 ## Memoization and Models